lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 ```

-3. Stage #3 will need to store vehicle attribute results in order to accumulate all the results coming from inference:
+3. Stage #3 now needs to store vehicle attribute results in order to accumulate all the results coming from inference:

 ```cpp
 		FramePipelineFifoItem accumVehAttribs;